Drummingcoder/Chess-clock-arduino/README.md

 - A beep every time a turn is made?
 - Ability to add or subtract time during a game while in the Pause menu
 - Add a centisecond display (v1.0 only)
+- Start the timer (when the game starts) only when player 1 presses their button

 This chess clock allows you to set separate times for players 1 and 2 (although you can leave the times for player 2 blank if you want to have players 1 and 2 the same).
 When starting the chess clock and setting the time controls, use the player 1 button to decrement, the player 2 button to increment, and the Set button to set that time setting.
 You can also set the increment time (in seconds)